wp-plugins/wp-symposium-pro/readme.txt

 Extra plugins are available that add features galore!
 Please note that these are separate plugins.

 Find out all about it at http://www.wpsymposiumpro.com.

-A big thank you to Jack, Harry, Patricia, Robert and Michael!

 Oh, and drink tea, tea is good...